 Virginia Sanchez, Patient Follow-up Coordinator Virginia's knowledge of Ecuador's health system, gained from 15 years as a financial controller for the Ministry of Public Health, is invaluable in her position as Patient Follow up Coordinator.
 One of the reasons Virginia chose to work for Tandana is because her position allows her to help individuals in rural communities obtain access to medical care.
 Her favorite part of her job is seeing the smiles on patients' faces after they have finished all their treatments.
 Virginia has an impressive professional history.
 In addition to working for the Ministry of Public Health, she managed a pharmacy in Ecuador.
-Virginia is from Cotacachi, Ecuador, where sh enjoys reading, cooking, walking, and spending time with her young grandson.
+Virginia is from Cotacachi, Ecuador, where she enjoys reading, cooking, walking, and spending time with her young grandson.

-Margarita Fuerez, Program Assistant
+Margarita Fuerez, Accountant and Program Assistant

 In 2007, Margarita received a scholarship from Tandana that helped her finish high school.
 A few years later, she became Tandana's first university scholarship recipient (studying Accounting and Auditing at the UNIANDES University) and pioneered the community service requirement of Tandana's scholarship program.
-Margarita began working with Tandana's Electronic Medical Record System in September 2015, and once that work was complete, she has continued to use her sharp mind and cheerful disposition to keep Tandana's programs in Ecuador running smoothly.
+Margarita began working with Tandana's Electronic Medical Record System in September 2015, and once that work was complete, she has continued to use her sharp mind and cheerful disposition to keep Tandana's programs in Ecuador running smoothly and its accounting in order.
 She likes working for Tandana because it gives her the opportunity to learn new things.
 Before working for Tandana, Margarita worked at a childcare center and helped her uncle make crafts.
 She lives with her father and older sister in Panecillo.

 Group Coordinators A diverse group of experiential education professionals work on a short-term basis to lead the volunteer programs.
 They plan and lead the program activities, oversee safety, coordinate logistics, facilitate discussions, provide orientation and support to volunteers, and also make sure everyone has fun.
 Knowledgeable about the area and activities, they serve as guides and cultural liaisons, providing a meaningful volunteer experience.
-See here for bios of some of our Program Coordinators.
+See here for bios of some of our past Group Coordinators.

 Moussa Tembiné, Program Manager